CultivateHQ/cultivateHQ.com/source/posts/2017-11-30-elixir-distillery-umbrella-docker.html.md

 So far we have two Elixir apps in an umbrella project and a distillery release which builds.
 We can run the app in development with `mix phx.server` and run the tests with `mix test` from the root app.
 But there's still some more set up we need to work on to get it working for production.

-## VM Configuration for environment variables
+## Environment variables

 If you look at the `config/prod.exs` file in our Phoenix App, there's a PORT variable which we're not setting anywhere.
-We can load environment variables into our release.
 We also need to set the authentication variables values for `basic_auth`.

+We could use `prod.secret.exs`, but it's not practical for the approach we want to use.
+Since we're going to deploy our app in a Docker container, we want to be able to change the variables without having to rebuild.
+And we can even start several Docker container with different variables so these have to be passed at runtime.

-We can pass these variables to the build with the following command:
+We can pass environment variables into our release with the following command:

 ```bash
 $ PORT=4000 \